Renault Rodeo

 The Renault Rodeo was a series of off-road mini SUVs produced between 1970 and 1987 by ACL for Renault.
 In total there were three generations of the Rodeo.

 At first the car was called the ACL Rodeo and the name was changed to Renault Rodeo in July 1976.
-The vehicle was front wheel drive but could be ordered also with four wheel drive technic supplied by Sinpar.
+The vehicle was front wheel drive, but it could also be ordered with four-wheel-drive technology supplied by Sinpar.